Frame is the easiest way to run virtual apps and desktops on your choice of infrastructure. Find out more at nutanix.com/frame.

 Frame is a great choice when you want to minimize management overhead for your VDI deployment.
 Also, the footprint on your cluster is minimal (2 - 4 small VMs), making it a great choice for various ROBO scenarios.

-It’s a new option to use Frame Desktop-as-a-Service (DaaS) with apps, desktops, and user data hosted on your Nutanix (AHV) infrastructure.
+It’s an option to use Frame Desktop-as-a-Service (DaaS) with apps, desktops, and user data hosted on your Nutanix (AHV) infrastructure.

 Yes, you can connect your existing cluster to Frame, as long as you meet the minimum requirements (see the question on prerequisites above).